mike-jung/ubiaccess-framework/README.md

 - SQL management - SQL statements are separated from controllers or services.
 So they can be managed easily
 - ES6 and Promise support - ES6 is used and Promise objects are created automatically if you define services
 - Spring like annotation support - Controllers can be scanned and loaded automatically with annotation
+- Database Failover - Relational databases such as MySQL(MariaDB), SQLite and Oracle are supported and failover features are embedded

 ## Application Structure